ericabxy/hacker-workbook/README.md

 # hacker-workbook
-Fourth iteration of my tips and tricks for PC administration and troubleshooting
+Fourth iteration of my tips and tricks for computer system administration and troubleshooting